tklepzig/dotfiles/README.md

 ## Vim Profiles

-Add these to the file `~/.vim-profiles`, one profile name per line.
+Add these to `~/.vim-profiles`, one profile name per line.

 | Name    | Details                    |
 | ------- | -------------------------- |